Last Updated on

 Hiatus hernia is a condition where the stomach pushes up against the diaphragm, blocking the oesophagus.
 This can cause inefficient digestion and subsequent acid reflux.

 This is a form of stomach infection which has regular indigestion as a singular symptom.
-This infection can even lead to stomach ulcers and cancers in the child.
 It is of paramount importance that you consult a doctor to check for infections in case your child has severe indigestion on a regular basis.

 Stress and anxiety can cause irregular eating and sleeping habits.
-This can lead to indigestion in your kid.
+This can lead to indigestion in your child.

 Signs and Symptoms